 It’s easy to put the onus of advocacy on trans people alone.
 We most certainly have been the loudest voices shouting to be seen and heard.

-It’s easy to say that trans patients should become educated about their legal rights as well as to enrich themselves with encyclopedic knowledge of their whole-body health.
+It’s easy to say that trans patients should become educated about their legal rights as well as enrich themselves with an encyclopedic knowledge of their whole-body health.
 Both of us, by nature of being professional patients and by nature of willfully becoming advocates have become very well-researched in this regard.

 It’s easy to say that trans patients should always use the buddy system when attending appointments or when admitting into the hospital.
 We have definitely always had our respective “healthcare chaperones” on standby.

 It’s easy to refer trans patients out to specialty health centers.
 But this advice is frustrating even to cis chronic illness patients (especially cis women) who go the extra mile to become empowered and are still downplayed by the general public and dismissed by doctors.

 Truthfully, It is up to cis allies, both healthy and chronically ill, both patients and medical professionals, to share the labor of becoming educated.
 It is also up to cis medical professionals especially to open their hearts to listen to their trans patients and to hear both what is being said and what is deliberately not being said out of fear.
 Medical professionals should be unafraid to ask questions such as: “Can I confirm how you would like to be addressed so that I may add it to your file?” and “May I ask whether you are being regularly screened/receiving mammograms?”
 (They may also refer to the University of Iowa Healthcare’s TRANSCARE protocol.)